MMesch/MMesch.github.io/blog/2021-11-27-fp-loop-techniques-1.md

 title: "Loops in Functional Programming 1: What's wrong with for and while?"
 class: post
 description: |
-  One thing I struggled with for a long time when using functional programming languages were loops.
+  I struggled with expressing loops a long time when starting to use functional programming languages.
 There are just so many ways of doing them and once one has understood a bunch of techniques, it always takes time and thought to chose one of them.
-I thought it's worth to structure my thoughts a bit.
-So here it is, my little compendium of techniques and when to use them.
-In this first part of the series I'll motivate why we don't use classic techniques known from the imperative world in functional programming.
-I use Python for imperative style examples and later on switch to Haskell for the functional side.
+That's why I thought it's worth to structure my thoughts a bit, starting to write up this little compendium of loop techniques for the functional programmer.
+In this first part of the series I'll motivate why we don't use classic for and while loops known from the imperative world in functional programming.
+I use Python for imperative style examples and later on switch to Haskell for the functional.
 ---

 ## Loops as we love (?) them in the imperative world

 ### looping infinitely

 Loops are used to repeatedly run a task in imperative programming.
-There are many ways to express such repetition, and each programming language seems to have different ways with which one can enter a loop.
-For example, in Python it is possible to write this:
+There are many ways to express such repetition, and each programming language seems to provide different ways to enter a loop.
+For example, in Python you can do it like this:

 ```python
 while True:
    print("infinite loop")
 ```

-As soon as the program enters this statement, it will start an infinite loop of print statements.
-But we rarely want run infinite loops.
-Somehow we need to stop and step out of it after some time.
+As soon as the program enters this statement, it will start repeating the print statement in an infinite loop.
+But we rarely run infinite loops.
+Somehow we need to stop and step out after some time.

 ### breaking the loop

-Python provides a keyword `break` that allows to step out of a loop.
-A `break` statement is often triggered by a condition.
-The following snippet asks the user for an input and breaks if the number is smaller than 5:
+To step out of a loop, Python provides a keyword `break` that is often triggered by a condition.
+The following snippet repeatedly asks the user for an input number and breaks if it is smaller than 5:

 ```python
 while True: